A Comprehensive Study on the Effectiveness of ASR Representations for Noise-Robust Speech Emotion Recognition: Introduction

-The contributions of this paper are summarized as follows: \begin{itemize} \item Introduction of a novel approach to addressing real-world noise challenges in NSER by utilizing ASR. \item Proposal of an innovative method for leveraging ASR encoder and decoder representations, specifically tailored for NSER. \item Evaluation of the performance of ASR representations across different types and intensities of noise. \item Exploration of the correlation between ASR performance and NSER outcomes. \item Examination of the impact of ASR representations across various modalities, including a comparison between ASR and text modalities using SSL methods for transcriptions. \item Investigation of the robustness of ASR representations in cross-lingual scenarios, assessing the robustness of the proposed models in diverse linguistic contexts. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item Introduction of a novel ASR-based approach for noise-robust NSER in realistic acoustic environments. \item Proposal of a method for leveraging ASR encoder and decoder representations for NSER. \item Conducting a systematic layer-wise analysis of ASR models, which reveals that higher encoder layers and lower decoder layers (e.g., Whisper) contribute most effectively to NSER. \item Evaluation of the performance of ASR representations across different types and intensities of noise. \item Exploration of the correlation between ASR performance and NSER outcomes. \item Examination of the impact of ASR representations across various modalities, including a comparison between ASR and text modalities using SSL methods for transcriptions. \item Investigation of the robustness of ASR representations in cross-lingual scenarios, assessing the robustness of the proposed models in diverse linguistic contexts. \end{itemize}

 The remaining sections of this paper are organized as follows: In Section II, we provide an overview of NSER and the application of ASR in SER, forming the foundation for the proposed approach.
 In Section III, we present the proposed method and model structure.
 In Section IV, we describe the three databases used in this study.
 In Section V, we outline the experimental setup, including the control group design, implementation details, and evaluation metrics.
 In Section VI, we present the experimental results, validating the effectiveness of the proposed model.
-Finally, in Section VII, we provide a discussion and suggest directions for future research.
+Finally, in Section VII, we discuss findings and outline future work.